coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

   1. **[Model input threats](/go/inputthreats/)**:
       - [Evasion](/go/evasion/): Misleading a model by crafting data to force wrong decisions
       - [Prompt injection](/go/promptinjection/): Misleading a model by crafting instructions to manipulate behaviour
-      - [Extracting data from the model](/go/disclosureinoutput/): training data, augmentation data, or input
+      - [Extracting data from the model](/go/disclosureinoutput/): training data, augmentation data (including system prompts), or input
       - [Extracting of the model itself](/go/modelexfiltration/) by querying the model
       - [Resource exhaustion](/go/airesourceexhaustion/) through use
   2. **New suppliers** introduce threats of corrupted external [data](/go/datapoison/), [models](/go/supplymodelpoison/), and [model hosting](/go/readymademodel/)
   3. **New AI assets** with conventional threats, notably:
-      - Training data / augmentation data - can leak and [poisoning](/go/datapoison/) this data manipulates model behaviour
+      - Training data / augmentation data (e.g. system prompts) - can leak and [poisoning](/go/datapoison/) this data manipulates model behaviour
       - Model - can suffer from [leaking during development](/go/devmodelleak/) or [leaking during runtime](/go/runtimemodelleak/) and when it comes to ingegrity: from [poisoning during development](/go/devmodelpoison/) or [poisoning during runtime](/go/runtimemodelpoison/)
       - Input - can [leak](/go/inputdataleak/)
       - Output - can contain [injection attacks](/go/outputcontainsconventionalinjection/)